Syrian desert: Geography

 The 700-900 m region in the middle of the desert is the Hamad Plateau, a rather flat, stony semi-desert consisting of limestone bedrock covered with chert gravel.
 What little rain arrives on the plateau flows into local salt flats.
 The highest peaks of the plateau are those of the 1000 m+ Khawr um Wual in Saudi Arabia, and the 960 m Jebel Aneiza, at the border tripoint of Jordan, Iraq and Saudi Arabia.

 Together with the other deserts of the Arabian Peninsula, the Hamad Desert has been described as one of the most arid deserts of the world.

 Wildlife

 Some of the climax plants in the Syrian Badia are Caroxylon vermiculatum, Stipa barbata, Artemisia herba-alba and Atriplex leucoclada.
 This desert ecosystem is under threat from drought, over-grazing, hunting and other human activities.
 Some native animals no longer inhabit this area, and many plant species have died out while grasses with a lower nutritional value to livestock have replaced them.

 The Syrian Desert is the origin of the golden hamster.

 Storks, herons, cranes, small waders, waterfowl, and also raptors visit the seasonal lakes.
-Small rodents are common, as are their predators such as snakes, scorpions and camel spiders; previously common were gazelle, wolf, jackal, fox, cat and caracal, also ostrich, cheetah, hartebeest and onager.
-The large mammals are now locally extinct.
+Small rodents are common, as are their predators such as snakes, scorpions and camel spiders.
+Previously common were Arabian sand gazelle, Indian wolf, golden jackal, Arabian red fox, sand cat and caracal, as well as ostrich, Asiatic cheetah, hartebeest, and onager, but larger mammals are now locally extinct.